awslabs/eksdemo/docs/install-karpenter.md

 4. Create an SQS Queue and EventBridge rules for native Spot Termination Handling
 5. Add an entry to the `aws-auth` ConfigMap for the Karpenter Node IAM Role
 6. Install the Karpenter Helm Chart
-7. Create default Karpenter `Provisioner` and `AWSNodeTemplate` Custom Resources
+7. Create default Karpenter `NodePool` and `EC2NodeClass` Custom Resources

 This tutorial walks through the installation of the Karpenter Autoscaler and the example Inflate application to trigger an autoscaling event.
 It also tests Node Consolidation.